![]() |

 inline |

-) makes the preceding item current and returns an iterator pointing to the new current item.
+operator decrements the iterator to the previous item in the flat map and returns an iterator to the new current item.

-Calling this method on QFlatMap::begin() leads to undefined behavior.
+Calling this method on QFlatMap::begin() causes undefined behavior.

 |